 Aside from being a pretty anti-social habit, ingested poop can pass on unpleasant diseases and/or parasites to your Cocker Spaniel, not to mention what it could pass on to us and our kids!

 Although our children are often taught to wash their hands at an early age, it's a good idea to emphasize the importance of washing their hands after petting their dogs.
-You can never be too careful.
+You can never be too careful, especially if your dog enjoys rolling in poop!

 Now you know what the word 'Coprophagia' means, you can follow on and find out why dogs eat poop in the first place.